tamofplease/calculator/README.md

 # calculator
-create calculator with using riverpod and codemagic with practice
+create calculator with using statenotifier freezed_annotation and riverpod.
+In addition try to use codemagic.